Chapter 1:

 Her own voice rose with desperation.
 “Then… Then take me!
 I’m stronger than Fiann, sir, I swear!
 He can barely help mother at home, I’m definitely much, much stronger!”

 “If I were anyone else, girl, your passion might be mistaken for defiance.”
 The captain’s stern gaze swept over their neighbourhood.
-He frowned, adjusting his glove.
+He frowned and adjusted his glove.
 “Very well.
 I’m not unreasonable.
 If you claim to be stronger, prove it.”

 He gestured at the man beside her.